rcl-coding/verifiable-credentials/github-classroom.md

 - You will be provided with a link by your Assessor to accept the assignment on Github classroom
 - Open the link in a web browser

-- In GitHub Classroom, click your Identifier (Government ID for your Digital ID) to join the classroom
+- If this is the first time you are doing an assignment, you would need to join the classroom.
+In GitHub Classroom, click your Identifier (Government ID for your Digital ID) to join the classroom

  ![Accept Assignment](/images/accept_assignment.png)